KKW557/WorldBoxNMLPacker/README.md

 Options:
-      --assets <ASSETS>    Asset directories to be included in the package [default: assets] --build <BUILD>      The command used to build the project [default: "dotnet build"] -c, --compile            Whether to build binary
+      --assets <ASSETS>    Asset directories to be included in the package [default: assets] --build <BUILD>      The command used to build the project [default: "dotnet build -p:DebugType=Portable"] -c, --compile            Whether to build binary
       --include <INCLUDE>  Additional files or directories to include [default: Locals LICENSE default_config.json icon.png mod.json]
   -o, --output <OUTPUT>    The final output path of the packed zip file